 And if you wind up enjoying The Batman when you get to see it in March, its screenwriter actually wrote a Batman comic book himself.
 No, not director/co-writer Matt Reeves, but the film's other writer Mattson Tomlin.
-Tomlin wrote the current Batman: The Imposter limited series drawn by Andrea Sorrentino, whose collected edition goes on sale February 22.
+Tomlin wrote the Batman: The Imposter limited series drawn by Andrea Sorrentino, the collected edition of which went on sale on February 22.

 The Batman film opens on March 4 in most major territories.

 Keep track of all the new Batman comics, graphic novels, and reprints in 2022 and beyond.